Chelsea Flower Show blooms defy drought and gloom

 CHELSEA RED

-The Great Pavilion, the central display tent, housed over 150 exhibits and thousands of flowers, w here the heady scents of lilies, roses and other garden favourites vied with wafts of expensive perfume for supremacy.
+The Great Pavilion, the central display tent, housed over 150 exhibits and thousands of flowers, where the heady scents of lilies, roses and other garden favorites vied with wafts of expensive perfume for supremacy.

 Perhaps also reflecting the more sober economic backdrop, there were a greater number of visitors clutching cups of upmarket tea or coffee than the more usual champagne flutes.